BD2KGenomics/cgcloud/README.rst

 Configure Boto
 --------------

-Boto is the AWS client library for Python that CGCLoud uses.
+Boto is the AWS client library for Python that CGCloud uses.
 If you've already installed, correctly configured and successfully used Boto, you can probably skip this step.